Andre Mathis: Federal judicial service

-On November 17, 2021, President Joe Biden announced his intent to nominate Mathis to serve as a United States circuit judge for the Sixth Circuit; his nomination was sent to the Senate the following day.
+On November 17, 2021, President Joe Biden announced his intent to nominate Mathis to serve as a United States circuit judge for the United States Court of Appeals for the Sixth Circuit; his nomination was sent to the Senate the following day.
 President Biden nominated Mathis to the seat vacated by Judge Bernice B. Donald, who announced her intent to assume senior status upon confirmation of her successor.
 The nomination drew controversy, as both senators from Tennessee had declined to return favorable blue slips and said that the White House had not consulted with them.
 On January 3, 2022, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate; he was renominated later the same day.

 On January 12, 2022, a contentious hearing on his nomination was held before the Senate Judiciary Committee.
 During the hearing, Senator Marsha Blackburn complained that not only had she not turned in a blue slip, but that she had never been sent a blue slip asking whether she supported the nomination, something that had never happened before.
 Senate Judiciary Committee Chairman Dick Durbin conceded that this was a serious mistake and apologized, but said that Mathis was personally blameless for the oversight.
 Blackburn then said she had "serious concerns" about Mathis' lack of experience in federal law and referenced his "rap sheet" due in part to three previous speeding tickets that he didn't respond to.
 She stated, "He has a rap sheet with a laundry list of citations, including multiple failures to appear in court.
 In Tennessee, we expect our judges to respect the law.
 If Mr. Mathis thought he was above the law before, imagine how he'll conduct himself if he's confirmed as a federal judge."
 Blackburn and fellow senator Bill Hagerty had recommended an alternative pick, Camille McMullen, a Democratic appointee to the Tennessee Court of Criminal Appeals who is also Black.

 On February 10, 2022, his nomination was favorably reported by the committee by a 12–10 vote.
 On August 7, 2022, Majority Leader Chuck Schumer filed cloture on his nomination.
 On September 7, 2022, the United States Senate invoked cloture on his nomination by a 48–45 vote.
 On September 8, 2022, his nomination was confirmed by a 48–47 vote.
 Senator John Kennedy broke ranks with his Republican colleagues to help confirm Mathis, the first Black man to be confirmed to any federal circuit court in 3,160 days since Robert L. Wilkins was confirmed to the United States Court of Appeals for the District of Columbia Circuit on January 13, 2014.
 He received his judicial commission on September 27, 2022.